alansu7/ElsevierSoftwareX/KLSAS_Deployment/README.md

 ---

 ### **1️⃣ Prompt Preparation (KNIME)**
+### 🎯 Purpose:
+Pipeline for generating structured prompts from raw text reviews.

+### ⚙️ What It Does:
+- Ingests **150 airline reviews** from a CSV.
+- Performs **stratified sampling** by sentiment labels to ensure balanced representation.
+- Appends a **instruction**:
+  > `Classify the following text using one of these labels: neutral, positive, and negative:`
+- Handles **missing values** in instructions column.
+- Concatenates the instruction with each text input to create a **standardized prompt**.

+✅ Enables consistent prompt formatting for multi-class sentiment classification (`neutral`, `positive`, `negative`).
 | **Node**               | **Configuration**                                                                              |
 |------------------------|------------------------------------------------------------------------------------------------|
 | **CSV Reader**         | Source: Local Mountpoint<br>Path: `your_computer/filename.csv`                                |